system-transparency/stmgr/docs/cheat-sheet-on-releases.md

         repos (stboot, stprov, system-transparency) are updated to an stmgr release candidate version, and that the integration tests in those repos are passing.
-  - [ ] Test/check that the tutorial at docs.system-transparency.org
+  - [ ] Ensure that the stimages/test/getting-started.sh script uses
-        (branch main) is up-to-date for stmgr
+        relevant versions of stmgr and other tools.
+Check that the script works in podman, and that the introductory build guide is consistent with this script.
   - [ ] After finalizing the release documentation (in particular the NEWS file), create a new signed tag.
 Usually, this means incrementing the third number for the most recent tag that was